astronomer/airflow-guides/guides/dynamically-generating-dags.md

 However, there are also drawbacks:

 - Since a DAG file isn't actually being created, your visibility into the code behind any specific DAG is limited.
 - Since this method requires a Python file in the `DAG_FOLDER`, the generation code will be executed every time the dag is parsed.
-How frequently this occurs is controlled by the parameter [min_file_process_interval](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#min-file-process-interval).
+How frequently this occurs is controlled by the parameter `min_file_process_interval` ([see Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#min-file-process-interval)).
 This can cause performance issues if the total number of DAGs is large, or if the code is connecting to an external system such as a database.
 For more on this, see the Scalability section below.

 In the following examples, the single-file method is implemented differently based on which input parameters are used for generating DAGs.